Current opportunities to join our faculty. Learn more

 What makes me a competitive applicant for admission?

-Applicants who will complete their course work after the November 30 deadline must submit official transcripts immediately upon course completion to Undergraduate Admissions AND an unofficial copy by email to the Nursing program office at the campus to which you are applying.
+Applicants who will complete their course work after the December 1 deadline must submit official transcripts (excluding Penn State) immediately upon course completion to Undergraduate Admissions AND an unofficial copy by email to the Nursing program office at the campus to which you are applying.
 Additionally, students who are taking classes in the upcoming spring semester must email a copy of your spring schedule (or an unofficial transcript showing scheduled coursework) to the Nursing contact at your preferred location no later than the third week of December.

 When will I be notified of my admission decision?

-Applicants are notified by email in February regarding their status.
 Successful applicants with all prerequisite criteria met by the end of the fall application semester will receive an immediate offer.
 Successful students with pending course work or spring graduation may receive a “contingent offer.”
-Students who receive a contingent offer in February will receive an immediate offer in May if all criteria are met on the timeline and standards set by the Review Committee.
+Students who receive a contingent offer will receive an immediate offer in May if all criteria are met on the timeline and standards set by the Review Committee.
 Be sure to regularly check the email address you provide on your application or reenrollment.

 What are my options if I’m not accepted?